smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Health/Heat-Health-Analysis.md

 in 21213.
 21205 had the third highest asthma rate (12.6 percent) in the city and the second highest poverty rate (37.13), 21213 had the second highest asthma rate (13.2 percent) and the sixth-highest poverty rate (28.2 percent).
-ZIP Code 21209, in a much wealthier part of town, had the city’s lowest poverty rate (7.6 percent) and the city’s second lowest asthma prevelence (4.8 percent).
+ZIP code 21209, in a much wealthier part of town, had the city’s lowest poverty rate (7.7 percent) and the city’s second lowest asthma prevelence (4.8 percent).

 #### Supporting code and output \[cq\]